limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

                   field "pageUrl" (return . snd . itemBody)
 ```

-Next step is to get the information about each page except current and split the
+The next step is to get the information about each page except the current one and split the
-list of the pages into the two parts:
+list of the pages into two parts:

 ```Haskell
         pages = [pageInfo n | n <- [1..lastPage], n /= currentPage]